Validating quantum-supremacy experiments with exact and fast tensor network contraction

-We first evaluate the theoretical complexity and actual performance of our ma-TNC for simulating Sycamore, which is shown in Fig.~\ref{fig:fig3}.
-In Fig.~\ref{fig:fig3}(a) we show the scaling of the theoretical complexity of our ma-TNC against the number of amplitudes being computed, based on the optimal TNCO we found by minimizing Eq.(\ref{eq:fulcpx}).
-The scaling of the sa-TNC algorithm is shown as a reference.
-We can clearly see that the complexity of our ma-TNC scales sublinearly against $k$.
-For $k\approx 10^6$, ma-TNC already has a complexity which is lower than the sa-TNC by more than three orders of magnitude.
+\textbf{Verification of Sycamore.} We first evaluate the theoretical computational cost and actual performance of our ma-TNC for simulating Sycamore.
+In Fig.~\ref{fig:fig3}(a) we show the scaling of the theoretical cost of ma-TNC against $k$, based on an optimal TNCO found by minimizing Eq.(\ref{eq:fulcpx}).
+The scaling of sa-TNC is shown as a reference.
+We can clearly see that the cost of ma-TNC scales only sublinearly against $k$.
+For $k\approx 10^6$, the cost of ma-TNC is already lower than sa-TNC by more than three orders of magnitude.

 In Fig.~\ref{fig:fig3}(b) we show the actual performance of our ma-TNC using our well-optimized implementation on the new Sunway supercomputer, where we have also used the quantum runtime of Sycamore as the benchmarking baseline.
 The runtime for computing a single amplitude is assumed to be equivalent to that for generating a perfect sample using the TNC algorithm, since one could easily adjust the TNC algorithm to compute a small batch of correlated amplitudes with negligible overhead, and obtain a perfect sample with unit probability from the batch~\cite{VillalongaMandra2018,HuangChen2021}.
-Since we only compute exact amplitudes (perfect samples), the complexity of generating $k$ perfect samples is assumed to be equivalent to that of generating $k/f$ noisy samples with fidelity $f$~\cite{MarkovBoixo2018}.
-The quantum speedup is then defined by the classical runtime of our ma-TNC on the new Sunway supercomputer divided by the quantum runtime of Sycamore.
-We can see that while the quantum speedup for generating one sample is more than $3,000$x, it drastically decreases to $4$x for generating $10^6$ samples (and it will soon be slower than our ma-TNC if $k$ further increases).
-Since quantum observables are inherently statistical and one generally needs to generate a large number of samples to maintain a certain level of confidence for the expectation values, the ability to speed up the calculation of multiple amplitudes will be useful for simulating any quantum algorithms in general besides the RQC sampling task.
+Since we only compute exact amplitudes (perfect samples), the complexity of generating $k$ perfect samples is assumed to be equivalent to that of generating $k/f$ noisy samples with fidelity $f$~\cite{MarkovBoixo2018} (therefore the task of computing $3M$ exact uncorrelated amplitudes is $1500$x times harder than generating $1M$ noisy samples with $f=0.2\%$).
+The quantum speedup is then defined by the classical runtime of ma-TNC divided by the quantum runtime of Sycamore multiplied by $1/f$.
+We can see that while the quantum speedup is more than $3,000$x for $k=1$, it drastically decreases to $4$x for $k=1M$ and $2.5$x for $k=3M$.